 "Prime Minister, your majesty, members of the Cabinet and Nicky boy?
 Are you getting this?"
 Stark said.
 A reply – Stark must have turned on the speakers, Vernon thought, as a wave of horror swamped him – came, metallically distorted like Stark's own voice.
 But less so, leaving the voices recognisable.

 "Loud and clear, Mr Stark, we can see and hear everything," the Prime Minister said calmly.
-Vernon nearly fainted.
+Vernon nearly fainted, while the small part of him that wasn't in total panic mode wondered at why the Prime Minister was involved in this.
 "To confirm, we can see and hear everything.
 And Director Fury would like to register his displeasure at being called 'Nicky Boy'."

 "Thank you Mr Stark.
 Since you have shown on repeated occasions that her Majesty's government cannot keep you out of its personal files and that you can run rings around all our computer experts, your help would be much appreciated," the Prime Minister replied dryly.
 "I think we have enough evidence to show that Harry is being mistreated, and the question of blood wards is somewhat moot when young master Potter can spend his summers in Asgard or the Avengers Tower.
 Ladies and Gentlemen of the Cabinet, Colonel Fury, James Potter – do you prefer Thor?
 James it is then -, your Majesty, the only question that remains is whether the Dursleys face Asgardian justice, or British justice.
 After all, it was one of Asgard's citizens that was harmed, and I think we could make a case for extradition."